cosinekitty/astronomy/source/golang/README.md

-    EarthPolarRadiusKm        = EarthEquatorialRadiusKm * EarthFlattening // the polar radius of the Earth in kilometers MoonEquatorialRadiusKm    = 1738.1                                    // the Moon's equatorial radius in kilometers MoonPolarRadiusKm         = 1736.0                                    // the Moon's polar radius in kilometers MarsEquatorialRadiusKm    = 3396.2                                    // the equatorial radius of Mars in kilometers MarsPolarRadiusKm         = 3376.2                                    // the polar radius of Mars in kilometers JupiterEquatorialRadiusKm = 71492.0                                   // the equatorial radius of Jupiter in kilometers JupiterPolarRadiusKm      = 66854.0                                   // the polar radius of Jupiter in kilometers JupiterMeanRadiusKm       = 69911.0                                   // the volumetric mean radius of Jupiter in kilometers
+    EarthPolarRadiusKm        = EarthEquatorialRadiusKm * EarthFlattening // the polar radius of the Earth in kilometers MoonEquatorialRadiusKm    = 1738.1                                    // the Moon's equatorial radius in kilometers MoonPolarRadiusKm         = 1736.0                                    // the Moon's polar radius in kilometers MoonMeanRadiusKm          = 1737.4
-    IoRadiusKm                = 1821.6                                    // the radius of Jupiter's moon Io in kilometers EuropaRadiusKm            = 1560.8                                    // the radius of Jupiter's moon Europa in kilometers
-    GanymedeRadiusKm          = 2631.2                                    // the radius of Jupiter's moon Ganymede in kilometers
-    CallistoRadiusKm          = 2410.3                                    // the radius of Jupiter's moon Callisto in kilometers
-    SaturnEquatorialRadiusKm  = 60268.0                                   // the equatorial radius of Saturn in kilometers SaturnPolarRadiusKm       = 54364.0                                   // the polar radius of Saturn in kilometers UranusEquatorialRadiusKm  = 25559.0                                   // the equatorial radius of Uranus in kilometers UranusPolarRadiusKm       = 24973.0                                   // the polar radius of Uranus in kilometers NeptuneEquatorialRadiusKm = 24764.0                                   // the equatorial radius of Neptune in kilometers NeptunePolarRadiusKm      = 24341.0                                   // the polar radius of Neptune in kilometers PlutoRadiusKm             = 1188.3                                    // the radius of Pluto in kilometers )
+    MarsEquatorialRadiusKm    = 3396.2  // the equatorial radius of Mars in kilometers MarsPolarRadiusKm         = 3376.2  // the polar radius of Mars in kilometers JupiterEquatorialRadiusKm = 71492.0 // the equatorial radius of Jupiter in kilometers JupiterPolarRadiusKm      = 66854.0 // the polar radius of Jupiter in kilometers JupiterMeanRadiusKm       = 69911.0 // the volumetric mean radius of Jupiter in kilometers IoRadiusKm                = 1821.6  // the radius of Jupiter's moon Io in kilometers EuropaRadiusKm            = 1560.8  // the radius of Jupiter's moon Europa in kilometers GanymedeRadiusKm          = 2631.2  // the radius of Jupiter's moon Ganymede in kilometers CallistoRadiusKm          = 2410.3  // the radius of Jupiter's moon Callisto in kilometers SaturnEquatorialRadiusKm  = 60268.0 // the equatorial radius of Saturn in kilometers SaturnPolarRadiusKm       = 54364.0 // the polar radius of Saturn in kilometers UranusEquatorialRadiusKm  = 25559.0 // the equatorial radius of Uranus in kilometers UranusPolarRadiusKm       = 24973.0 // the polar radius of Uranus in kilometers NeptuneEquatorialRadiusKm = 24764.0 // the equatorial radius of Neptune in kilometers NeptunePolarRadiusKm      = 24341.0 // the polar radius of Neptune in kilometers PlutoRadiusKm             = 1188.3  // the radius of Pluto in kilometers )
 ```